AvianFlu/gpgstore/ReadMe.md

 ## Usage

-     usage: gpgstore [command] [file]
+     usage: gpgstore [command] [options]

      commands:
-       encrypt [master file] - splits up a master JSON file into encrypted tiers. decrypt [.gpg file] - decrypts the specified gpg-encrypted file to stdout. help - show this help and exit.
+       new [master file] - splits up a master JSON file into encrypted tiers. add [new tier file] - encrypts the provided file and adds it as the lowest tier. list - list all locally available tiers. list keys - list GnuPG keys currently available. decrypt [file] - decrypts the provided file (will be replaced). rm [tier] - deletes the given tier. rm all - deletes all tiers.

-`gpgstore` can currently do two things: encryption from the master JSON to tiered .gpg files, and decryption of a given .gpg back to the screen.
+       help - show this help and exit.

 **Please Note** that you may need to enter the password for your secret key in order to use it for decryption.

 ## Todo

-     commands:

-       ( each command will prompt user for additional input of selecting tier )

-       list     - lists all password tiers
-       use      - start using a password tier add      - add a new password tier rm       - remove a password tier
+     Implement 'use [tier]'
      ( while using a tier, gpgstore enters and holds a prompt )

      commands while inside a tier: